ss4609/Storytelling-With-Streaming-Data/Hw1Part1README.md

 #HW1 Part 1
 ##Consuming meetup.com rsvp event stream and plotting realtime rsvp counts by state

 The stream is present here at http://stream.meetup.com/2/rsvps.
-The detailed documentation is present at http://www.meetup.com/meetup_api/docs/stream/2/rsvps/.

 Everytime some one does a rsvp on meetup.com, a json object is streamed.
-The data emitted contains details about the meetup event, member and meetup group.
+The data emitted contains details about the meetup event, member and meetup group (including group geo location).

 ##Volume of the messages
 It varies depending on the time of the day but is generally more that 1 per minute (I have seen it upto 100 per minute as well).